 - Text, fixed or delimited

 Generate as many records per file, and as many files, as you specify.
 Format each output in custom field, record, and report layouts.
-Specify transformations like sorting, aggregation, and cross-calculation.
+Perform transformations like sorting, aggregation, and cross-calculation during the generation.
 See Intelligent Column (Field) Values below.

-*You can write and modify RCL job scripts with any text editor, in the RowGen GUI's syntax-aware script editor, or through GUI dialogs which interact with the script.
+*You can write and modify RCL job scripts with any text editor, in the RowGen GUI's syntax-aware script editor, or through GUI dialogs that interact with the script.

 Test Report Targets